BKokay/test-vault/0-inbox/Methods for use cases final.md

 - I want to see the average price per liter of other fuel stations along the route *I don't know where to start with this*

-- [x] I want to see the number of liters filled at a fuel station
+- [ ] I want to see the number of liters filled at a fuel station
+- [ ] by driver, by gas station id , Both in fuel_stop
 	- in DriverDaoImpl
 	- this is assuming that we want it per fuel stop, not just a sum of all fuel stops at that gas station
 	- parameters: driver.id